 Beer-Basted Boar Ribs

-Tender pork ribs covered in a lovely sauce cooked live on our Mixer channel.
+Tender pork ribs covered in a lovely sauce cooked live on our Twitch channel.

 - pork ribs

 We went to the butcher’s store to buy a nice pair of ribs, we couldn’t really find red curry paste at that time but at least we managed to get some extra ingredients to prepare the Worcestershire sauce.

 First, we started out heating the oven to prepare the ribs, we covered them abundantly in salt and pepper as our book suggested and put them in a tinfoil covered pan to roast till we prepare the sauce.